 Dawn Helfgott - Dawn is a Parent Governor and joined the Governing Body in September 2009.
 She is Vice Chair of Governors, chairs the Curriculum Committee and is a member of the Personnel Committee and is the Link Governor for R.E, Maths and Science.
 Both of her daughters have attended Kings Langley School.
 Dawn is a partner in a firm of financial advisers based in Watford and in her spare time likes reading, going to the gym, socialising and watching Arsenal FC.

 Mark Morant - Mark is the Chair of the Resources Committee and is also Link Governor for Safeguarding.
-Both of his children previously attended Kings Langley school.
-He was previously a senior manager with Dixons Carphone plc but is now enjoying semi-retirement working part-time both with children with a range of mental and physical disabilities and also assisting elderly people.
+Both of his children attended Kings Langley school.
+Mark was previously part of the senior leadership team with Dixons Carphone plc but is now enjoying semi-retirement.
 Additionally, in a voluntary capacity, he also helps run Dacorum Dolphins, a registered charity, which is a swimming club for people of all ages with either mental or physical disabilities.

 Angela Westlake - Angela joined the Governing Body as a Parent Governor in 2005; she is a member of the Student Discipline and Resource/Premises Committees and is also a Music Link Governor.
 Angela works for BT in their City of London Headquarters working for the HR Director of Workforce Management & Planning BT Group.
 Angela has spent her entire working life working for BT in various roles in different lines of business.
 Her interests are: learning about Feng Shui, flying birds of prey and she is planning to do a course on interior design.
 Angela did spend some time in the Territorial Army as a Medic and enjoyed the experience.
 Angela’s son left Y13 last September from Kings Langley School, and is now doing a Foundation Degree in Graphic Design at West Herts College attached to the University of Hertfordshire.